Antoinehoff/gyacomo/README.md

 # How to compile and run GYACOMO

-A tutorial is now on the code's wiki https://gitlab.epfl.ch/ahoffman/gyacomo/-/wikis/home.
+Be sur to check the code's [wiki](https://gitlab.epfl.ch/ahoffman/gyacomo/-/wikis/home)!
+It contains is a more detailed tutorial.

 (shorter guideline)
 To compile and run GYACOMO, follow these steps: